 2014 2024 Carpenters 945,400 1,005,800 +6% 16,910 Pennsylvania Employment Percent

 2014 2024 Carpenters 48,880 53,760 +10% 1,050EMPLOYMENT OUTLOOK

-The need for carpenters is expected to grow as construction activity increases in response to demand for new housing, office and retail space, and for modernizing and expanding schools and industrial plants.
-A strong home remodeling market will also will create a large demand for carpenters.
+The need for carpenters is expected to grow as construction activity increases in response to demand for new housing, office, and retail space and for modernizing and expanding schools and industrial plants.
+A strong home remodeling market will also create a large demand for carpenters.

 Some of the demand for carpenters, however, will be offset by expected productivity gains resulting from the increasing use of prefabricated components and improved fasteners and tools.
-Prefabricated wall panels, roof assemblies and stairs and pre-hung doors and windows can be installed very quickly.
+Prefabricated wall panels, roof assemblies, stairs, and pre-hung doors and windows can be installed very quickly.
 Instead of having to be built on the work site, prefabricated walls, partitions, and stairs can be lifted into place in one operation; beams—and, in some cases, entire roof assemblies—are lifted into place using a crane.
 As prefabricated components become more standardized, builders will use them more often.
-In addition, improved adhesives are reducing the time needed to join materials, and lightweight, cordless, and pneumatic tools—such as nailers and drills all continue to make carpenters more efficient.
-New and improved tools, equipment, techniques, and materials also have vastly increased carpenter versatility.
+In addition, improved adhesives are reducing the time needed to join materials, and lightweight, cordless, and pneumatic tools, such as nailers and drills, all continue to make carpenters more efficient.
+New and improved tools, equipment, techniques, and materials also have vastly increased a carpenter's versatility.